gowtham-aracreate/act-metrix-shop/README.md

 Training Project

-This is Metix shop Dashbaord
+This is Metix shop Admin